-cessible to the general public.
+- The Ocean is essential to life on Earth it regulates the climate, supports rich biodiversity, sustains livelihoods, and shapes cultures.
+Yet, information about its current state remains fragmented across disciplines, reports, and institutions, often inaccessible to the general public.
 The Starfish Barometer responds to a pressing need: to bring together, once a year and in one place, the most recent, reliable, and evidence-based scientific knowledge about the Ocean for the general public.
-Published each year on World Ocean Day (June 8), the Starfish Barometer serves as a yearly civic rendezvous by translating the year's most significant ocean-related developments into accessible science-based insights.

-What makes the Starfish Barometer unique is not the novelty of the data it presents - on the contrary, all the information it includes has already been published and validated in scientific literature, institutional or international reports.
+Published each year on World Ocean Day (June 8), the Starfish Barometer serves as a yearly civic rendezvous by translating the year's most significant ocean-related developments into accessible, science-based insights. - 25 What makes the Starfish Barometer unique is not the novelty of the data it presents on the contrary, all the information it includes has already been published and validated in scientific literature, institutional or international reports.
 Its strength lies in how it brings together this dispersed knowledge, synthesizing it into a comprehensive and integrated overview of the Ocean, aligned with the United Nations Sustainable Development Goal related to the Ocean SDG 14 (UN, 2015).
-The Barometer is designed to serve a broad non-specialist audience, including policy makers, educators, civil society actors, and the general public, while remaining grounded in peer-reviewed science to ensure credibility and relevance for the scientific community as well.
-The Starfish Barometer takes stock of the latest available information on historical changes, current status and trends, rather than focusing on projected futures.
-In this sense, it acts as a snapshot of the year, drawing attention to key developments and current trends, or highlighting important knowledge gaps.
-Each year, the Starfish Barometer selects and curates ocean-related developments - such as new or updated scientific findings, international policy decisions, or governance milestones - chosen for their global relevance and based on the most recent knowledge available at the time of publication.
-This selection is not exhaustive, but reflects key signals from the year, robust, factual, and representative of major trends.

-The Starfish Barometer adopts a distinctive perspective, looking at the Ocean through the lens of its interdependence with humanity.
-Humans do both good and harm to the Ocean - and the Ocean, in turn, does both good and harm to humans.
+The Starfish Barometer takes stock of the latest available facts, rather than predicted futures.
+In this sense, it acts as a snapshot of the year, - 30 drawing attention to key developments and current trends, or highlighting important knowledge gaps.
+Each year, the Starfish Barometer selects and curates ocean-related developments, chosen for their global relevance and based on the most recent knowledge available at the time of publication.
+This selection is not exhaustive, but reflects key signals from the year - robust, factual, and representative of major trends. - The Starfish Barometer adopts a distinctive perspective, looking at the Ocean through the lens of its interdependence with humanity.
+Humans do both good and harm to the Ocean and the Ocean, in turn, does both good and harm to humans.
 By presenting this dual relationship in a holistic and balanced way, the Starfish Barometer highlights the complex web of interactions that shapes the Ocean-humanity relationships.
-It puts into perspective human pressures and protection efforts, societal harms, and opportunities for humanity, offering a clear and accessible overview of these dynamics to empower informed decisions and commitments for ocean protection.
-This approach emphasizes that the Ocean is a vital environment from which we derive many benefits - provided we take good care of it.
+It puts into perspective human pressures and protection efforts, societal harms, and opportunities for humanity, offering a clear and accessible overview of these dynamics to empower informed decisions and commitments for Ocean protection.
+This approach emphasizes that the Ocean is a vital environment from which we derive many benefits provided we take good care of it.

 To visualize the balance in the relationships between humanity and the Ocean, the Starfish Barometer takes the shape of a five-armed starfish (Figure 1).
 The top arm offers a global view of the Ocean's state.
 The two arms on the left side of the starfish represent negative developments: human-induced pressures and resulting harms to society; the two arms on the right side reflect positive dynamics: efforts to protect the Ocean and opportunities the Ocean provides to humanity.
-The upper arms show humanity's negative and positive impacts, while the lower arms show how the Ocean harms and creates opportunities for humanity.
+The upper arms

+- 45 show humanity's negative and positive impacts, while the lower arms show how the Ocean harms and creates opportunities for humanity.
 Thus the Starfish can be read horizontally, from left to right (negative to positive), or vertically, from top to bottom (human action to societal consequence).
 Selected key informations are featured as concise, evidence-based news items, arranged along each branch of the Starfish Barometer and highlighted through short, clear, and accessible headlines.
 This format ensures scientific objectivity while making information accessible to a broad audience.
-The present article establishes the peer-reviewed scientific foundation of the Starfish Barometer (www.starfishbarometer.org).
+The present article establishes - 50 the peer-reviewed scientific foundation of the Starfish Barometer (www.starfishbarometer.org).